akauppi/svg.rx.js/README.md

 ```
 $ npm install
 ```

-><font color=blue>👉 Currently, this gives some vulnerability warnings.
-We're catching up with time and hope to see them gone.</font>

 <!-- remove (replace with mention of installing Puppeteer; only needed for running the tests)
 -->